Lezalith/LezInventory/README.md

 ![screenshot0158](https://user-images.githubusercontent.com/56970124/190859681-ef481fd7-b7d8-4ce0-b1db-1dde37c7b16e.png)

 The project includes many example items, which not only show how to do the basic stuff like calling a label or showing a screen, they also show what LezInventory is capable of.
+I don't exactly know why, but I decided to use different fruit for their images.
+The assets are made by Admurin - here is a [link to their itch.io page](https://admurin.itch.io)!
 All of the example items are described in the Documentation, under the **Wiki** tab.

 # Using LezInventory